How to avoid the email spam folder?

 Avoiding the spam folder is a constant battle for email marketeers.
 Lose the fight and your message will be lost.
 So, this is an important topic to pay attention to.

-Broadly speaking, issues to watch out for when trying to avoid the spam folder, fall into three sub-categories, Technical, Legal and Message content:
+Broadly speaking, issues to watch out for when trying to avoid the spam folder, fall into three sub-categories:

 Technical Spam Issues

 There are numerous “behind the scenes” technical issues that anti-spam filters look for.
 Some of the most common are: